 - ANTI-FOG LENS COATING and removable foam-lined gasket with airflow vents make this protective...

 Leather or other heavy duty gloves can be very useful when cutting or drilling metal pieces.
 Gloves can protect your hands from abrasive or sharp materials, allowing you to work on your machine project with increased safety.
 However, it is important to understand when and where to use gloves and when it is better not to.
 Gloves are notorious for getting caught on machining equipment if not used properly.

-- HIGHEST CUT PROOF CE EN 388 4544 - Protect hands from cuts and punctures while cutting meat and...
+- HIGHEST CUT PROOF CE EN 388 4544 – Hands protection from cuts and punctures when cutting meat,...

-- BEST & COMFORTABLE - Ergonomic snug fit to all fingers.
-A second-skin feeling.
-LIGHTWEIGHT 13-gauge...
+- COMFORTABLE - Ergonomic snug fit to all fingers.
+Second-skin feel.
+LIGHTWEIGHT 13-gauge cool HPPE &...

-- NON-SLIP EVEN WITH LIGHT OIL & UNDERWATER - Prevent pipe’s slippage and minimize hand fatigue....
+- NON-SLIP EVEN IN LIGHT OIL & UNDERWATER - Prevent pipes from slipping and minimize hand fatigue....